 Hardwicke is best known as the director of the critically acclaimed “Thirteen” (2003) and the box office dynamo “Twilight” (2008).
 “Twilight,” about a human-vampire relationship, had a $37 million budget and delivered $400 million at the box office.
 That success helped launch the broader franchise.

 ”Twilight” is also known for its cinematic beauty.
-In telling the story, the camera department collected images of the luscious scenery and greenery of the Pacific Northwest that were ultimately infused into the film with the power of a lead character during post production.
+In telling the story, the camera department collected images of the luscious scenery and greenery of the Pacific Northwest that were ultimately infused into the film with the power of a lead character.

 Hardwicke worked on a lot of motion pictures before she became a director.
 The largest group of her credits are as a production designer, including on “Tombstone” (1993), “Three Kings” (1999), and “Vanilla Sky” (2001).

 The production designer is near the top in the hierarchy of a major film production.
-They work with the director to create the look of a movie, which speaks volumes in the context of “Twilight.”
+They work with the director to create the look of a movie, experience that speaks volumes in the context of “Twilight.”

 Schwartzberg, the other featured guest, is also impressive.
 He’s an award-winning cinematographer, director and producer known for his developed use of techniques like time-lapse, high-speed and macro cinematography.